OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks

 \begin{itemize}[leftmargin=10pt]

-\item \textbf{Similarity-based.} Similarity-based approaches~\cite{mesquita2020rethinking,dhillon2007weighted,li2022cc} cluster nodes based on the similarity of nodes features or structures.
-These methods rely on predefined similarity metrics or graph partitioning algorithms to generate the cluster assignment matrix.
-Graclus~\cite{mesquita2020rethinking,dhillon2007weighted} and CC-GNN~\cite{li2022cc} assign nodes to different clusters based on feature similarity and graph structure.
+\item \textbf{Similarity-based.} These methods~\cite{mesquita2020rethinking,dhillon2007weighted,li2022cc} cluster nodes using predefined similarity metrics (e.g., cosine similarity of features) or graph partitioning algorithms.
+For instance, Graclus~\cite{mesquita2020rethinking,dhillon2007weighted} and CC-GNN~\cite{li2022cc} assign nodes to clusters based on feature similarity and graph structure.

-\item \textbf{Node Dropping-based.} Node dropping-based methods~\cite{cangea2018towards,gao2019graph,lee2019self} focus on reducing the number of nodes in the graph by learning an importance score for each node.
-Nodes with the highest scores are retained, while others are dropped, effectively shrinking the graph size in a controlled manner.
-TopKPool~\cite{cangea2018towards,gao2019graph} and SAGPool~\cite{lee2019self} aim to learn an importance score for each node and retain only the top-$n_l$ nodes with the highest scores at layer $l$.
-In other words, they only assign one node for each cluster and directly drop the other nodes.
+\item \textbf{Node Dropping-based.} These methods~\cite{cangea2018towards,gao2019graph,lee2019self} learn an importance score for each node and retain only the top-$n_l$ nodes at layer $l$, effectively assigning one node per cluster and dropping the rest.
+Representative methods include TopKPool~\cite{cangea2018towards,gao2019graph} and SAGPool~\cite{lee2019self}.